-- 12. Each Member, CNCP and Relevant non-Member shall ensure that their FMC can automatically receive VMS data and transmit VMS data to the Secretariat. - 13.
-Each Member, CNCP and Relevant non-Member shall provide the Secretariat with VMS contact points in their FMCs including the name, position, email address and phone number of their VMS contact points.
+- 11. Each Member or CNCP shall ensure that their FMC can automatically receive VMS data and transmit VMS data to the Secretariat. - 12.
+Each Member or CNCP shall provide the Secretariat with VMS contact points in their FMCs including the name, position, email address and phone number of their VMS contact points.
 The Secretariat will make a list of VMS contact points available to all Members and Cooperating non-Contracting Parties.